Role of domain wall fluctuations in non-Fermi liquid behavior of metamagnets: Conclusions

-In case when $a<0$ there can be a cancelation of quadratic temperature dependence of volume contribution to resistivity by the contribution of domain walls $n_{W}(T)$.
+Let us discuss how contribution related to the dynamics of domain walls might be the dominating one.
+In the temperature range considered in this paper, the contribution of volume fluctuations to the resistivity is always $\sim T^{2}$.
+It is reasonable to assume that additional resistivity due to elastic scattering of conduction electrons by domain walls is proportional to $n_{w}$.
+Depending on position of average magnetic field relatively to a metamagnetic value, $h_{m}(T)$ (see section \Rmnum{2} for definition), the concentration $n_{w}$ can increase or decrease with the temperature.
+For example, when $h_{m}(T)$ is an increasing function of temperature, the $n_{W}$ decreases with temperature if average magnetic field is smaller than $h_{m}(T=0)$.
+In considered temperature range, when dependence $h_{m}(T)$ on temperature is determined by volume fluctuations, the concentration $n_{w}$ quadratically changes with the temperature.
+In case when $n_{w}$ decreases with temperature there can be a cancelation of quadratic temperature dependence of volume contribution to the resistivity by the contribution of domain walls $n_{W}(T)$.
 In case of the cancelation, obtained results (\ref{linear}), (\ref{interactioncorrection1}), and (\ref{interactioncorrection2}) will be dominant.
 And the total resistivity will have quasi-linear non-Fermi liquid temperature dependence.

+One of the assumptions we made in this paper is the flatness of the domain walls.
+Another important point is related to the type of the magnetic domain structure.
+We considered magnetic domain walls, which are independent of each other with random positions described by a Gaussian distribution.
+Possible arrangement of domain walls in to periodic structure, such as striped or hexagonal, will certainly change the dynamical susceptibility of the spin-fluctuations, and therefore contribute differently to temperature behavior of the resistivity.
+We address the elaboration of these assumptions to future research.